INT2ECALL/awesome-cloud-security/readme.md

 - [checkov](https://github.com/bridgecrewio/checkov) - Checkov is a static code analysis tool for infrastructure as code (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
 - [helm-opa](https://github.com/eicnix/helm-opa) - This plugin enables you to check your rendered templates files again Open Policy Agent policies to ensure that they match your policies.
 - [veinmind](https://github.com/chaitin/veinmind-tools) - 容器安全工具集
+- [syft](https://github.com/anchore/syft) - A CLI tool and Go library for generating a Software Bill of Materials (SBOM) from container images and filesystems.
+Exceptional for vulnerability detection when used with a scanner like Grype.
+- [grype](https://github.com/anchore/grype) - A vulnerability scanner for container images and filesystems.
+Easily install the binary to try it out.
+Works with Syft, the powerful SBOM (software bill of materials) tool for container images and filesystems.
+- [nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customisable vulnerability scanner based on simple YAML based DSL.

 ### IAC用例
 - [terraform-examples](https://github.com/futurice/terraform-examples) - Rules based tool to certify Helm charts